 Comparison: Pennsylvania Spousal Impoverishment vs. New York

 Confusing the CSRA cap timing.
 The CSRA cap and floor update each January 1.
-The MMNA base and excess shelter standard update each July 1.
+The MMNA base updates each July 1.
 The MMNA cap updates each January 1.
-Three different effective dates within a 12-month cycle creates frequent confusion in mid-year applications.
+Different effective dates within a 12-month cycle create frequent confusion in mid-year applications.

 Misreading community-spouse retirement-account treatment.
-Pennsylvania's treatment of retirement accounts in the snapshot, especially the community spouse's, is not uniformly settled in writer-accessible PA fact files.
+Pennsylvania's treatment of retirement accounts in the snapshot, especially the community spouse's, is not uniformly settled in writer-accessible PA rules.
 Verify directly with the CAO and elder-law counsel rather than assuming full exemption.
+Remember the institutionalized spouse's own resource limit is $2,400 (or $8,000 at or below the Special Income Limit).U.S.
+Social Security Administration.
+(2026).
+2026 Cost-of-Living Adjustment (COLA) Fact Sheet. ssa.gov.
+Retrieved Jul 10, 2026, from https://www.ssa.gov/news/en/cola/factsheets/2026.html

-Treating life insurance cash values incorrectly.
-PA exempts up to $1,500 of cash surrender value per policy.
-Cash values above $1,500 are countable.
+Treating life-insurance cash values incorrectly.
+PA exempts only a small cash-surrender value per policy; cash values above that floor are countable.
 Term life policies have no cash value and are entirely exempt.
 Couples sometimes treat all life insurance as exempt or all as countable; the actual rule is partial.
+Confirm the current per-policy exclusion with the CAO.

-Failing to deflect institutionalized spouse's income to community spouse.
-When the community spouse's MMNA-eligible income exceeds her own income, federal law REQUIRES that the institutionalized spouse's income (after PNA) be deflected to bring her up to the MMNA.
+Failing to deflect the institutionalized spouse's income to the community spouse.
+When the community spouse's MMNA-eligible income exceeds her own income, federal law REQUIRES that the institutionalized spouse's income (after the personal-needs allowance) be deflected to bring her up to the MMNA.
 Some couples forget this and accept patient-pay calculations that wrongly include the deflected income.

 Attempting spousal refusal.
 Pennsylvania does not recognize spousal refusal.
 Couples who attempt this strategy often face denial of MA eligibility, retroactive recovery actions, and significant attorney fees defending against DHS enforcement.